Hyperhidrosis (Excessive Sweating) Treatments in Los Angeles

 Prevention of excessive sweating depends on the cause.
 You may be able to reduce episodes of hyperhidrosis if you can identify triggers, such as excessive caffeine consumption or untreated generalized anxiety.
 If the condition is caused by certain medications, you may want to talk to your doctor about finding an alternative medication to see if sweating is reduced.

 For most people in Los Angeles, hyperhidrosis cannot be prevented, but it can be managed, allowing you to lead a more comfortable, fulfilling life without the constant worry and inconvenience of being too sweaty.
-Primary care physicians and dermatologists can both offer prescription-level antiperspirants or Botox.
-Botox is very effective but can be expensive.
+Primary care physicians and dermatologists can both offer prescription-level antiperspirants or neurotoxins such as Botox, Daxxify, or Xeomin.
+Neurotoxin injection is very effective but can be expensive.
 Start with the simplest steps first.

 Learning About Hyperhidrosis

 The International Hyperhidrosis Society has a website dedicated to the issues surrounding excessive sweating.
-If you find typical drug store options in Los Angeles are ineffective, then it’s possible you have actual hyperhidrosis, which requires different avenues for control.
+If you find typical drugstore options ineffective, then you may have actual hyperhidrosis, which requires different avenues for control.
 Treatments range from clinical-strength antiperspirants to surgery.
-One effective and often-used form of control is Botox.

-BOTOX® will reduce hyperhidrosis for about 4-6 months, at which point re-treatment n Los Angeles is necessary to maintain the effect.
+Neurotoxin injections will reduce hyperhidrosis for about 4-6 months, at which point re-treatment is necessary to maintain the effect.
 As you receive successive injections, you may find that the effects begin to last longer and that more time can pass between appointments.

-How Many BOTOX® Sessions for Hyperhidrosis Will I Need?
+How Many Sessions for Hyperhidrosis Will I Need?

-Hyperhidrosis can be reduced with a single BOTOX® appointment at our Los Angeles practice.
+Hyperhidrosis can be reduced with a single injection appointment.
 It takes about five days to see the initial results, with optimal results reached in two weeks.

 The Introduction of BRELLA Sweat Control Patch